thomlake/Flimsy.jl/README.md

 - No memory pre-allocation or reuse

 ## Why?
 Flimsy.jl is primarily an experiment in interface design for neural network centric machine learning libraries.
 It aims to overcome what I see as the biggest interface drawbacks of popular libraries such as [Theano](http://deeplearning.net/software/theano/), [Torch](http://torch.ch/), and [TensorFlow](https://www.tensorflow.org/).
+N.B.
+I'm much less familiar with the other libararies listed above than Theano, which I have worked with extensively for several years.
+As such the below criticism may or may not be applicable to all the libraries listed above.

 - **Awkward, limited, and non-native control flow structures**<br>
-Flimsy.jl sidesteps the need for an explict computational graph by pushing a closure onto a shared stack after each function application.
+Flimsy.jl sidesteps the need for an explict computational graph structure and the *special* control flow functions they bring with them, e.g., `scan`, by implicitly constructing a backward graph at runtime.
+This is done by pushing a closure onto a shared stack after each function application.
 Popping and calling the closures until the stack is empty implicitly carries out backpropagation.

-- Disconnected model definition and execution phases
-- Inability to build reuseable sub-models
+- **Lack of reuseable and composable sub-components**<br>
+Flimsy.jl defines an abstract `Component` type for coupling parameters and functionality.
+Using Julia's multiple dispatch and a common set of function names allows the creation of a library of `Components` which can easily be combined to form larger `Components`.
+See [`examples/rnn_comparison.jl`](https://github.com/thomlake/Flimsy.jl/blob/master/examples/rnn_comparison.jl) for a practical example.

+- **Two Language Syndrome**<br>
+Flimsy.jl is written entirely in Julia, and Julia is fast.
+This means new primitive operations can be defined without switching languages and writing wrappers.

 Unfortunately Flimsy.jl is currently nowhere near performant enough to serve as a substitute for the libraries mentioned above in most cases.